-- Compliance with obligations arising from the Public Finance Act 1989 and the Crown Entities Act 2004. - Manage liquidity in accordance with the investment management policy directed by the Crown, including reporting of actual and projected shortfalls in a timely manner. - Southern Response achieves a positive audit report in relation to its management, financial and service performance, information systems and controls.
+- Compliance with obligations arising from the Public Finance Act 1989, the Crown Entities Act 2004 and any other relevant legislation. - Manage liquidity in accordance with the investment management policy directed by the Crown, including reporting of actual and projected shortfalls in a timely manner. - Southern Response achieves a positive audit report in relation to its management, financial and service performance, information systems and controls.